NIPOCALIMAB-AAHU INJ,SOLN

 Drug Interactions & Exclusions

-- Should not be combined with other IgG-affecting agents for chronic management (e.g., IVIg, rozanolixizumab, efgartigimod)
+- Should not be combined with other IgG-affecting agents for chronic management (including IVIg, rozanolixizumab, or efgartigimod)

-- May reduce the effectiveness of immunoglobulin products and monoclonal antibodies (regardless of indication)
+- May reduce the effectiveness of medications that bind to the neonatal Fc receptor (FcRn), including immunoglobulin products and monoclonal antibodies regardless of indication